+Overview

-Overview: The Tests of Adult Basic Education developed by CTB/McGraw Hill Publishing Company, are norm-referenced tests designed to measure ABE students' achievement of basic skills.
+The Tests of Adult Basic Education developed by CTB/McGraw Hill Publishing Company, are norm-referenced tests designed to measure ABE students' achievement of basic skills.
 TABE is available in both paper and computer (online and PC) format.
 The assessments are also appropriate for students with disabilities and offer braille, large print and audio versions.

-TABE 9 & 10 expired in February 2019 and can no longer be used for NRS reporting.
-The newest TABE assessment, TABE 11 & 12, is based on the national College and Career Readiness Standards (CCR) for the three core subject areas: Reading, Mathematics and Language.
+TABE 9&10 expired in February 2019.
+Local Areas and Adult Education Service Providers may continue to use TABE 9&10 during a sunset period ending on June 30, 2019.
+The newest TABE assessment, TABE 11&12, is based on the national College and Career Readiness Standards (CCR) for the three core subject areas: Reading, Mathematics and Language.
 The test is also aligned with the three HSE exams.
-TABE 11 & 12 offers one test length, and does away with the Survey and Complete Battery.
+TABE 11&12 offers one test length, and does away with the Survey and Complete Battery.
 The new assessment retains the five test levels (Literacy, Easy Medium, Difficult, and Advanced) but offers one Math section in Applied Math.
 There are approximately 40 questions per section.
 The Locator test is lengthened slightly to increase predictive capacity in placing students (Reading 40 minutes; Math 30 minutes; Language 30 minutes) TABE's parallel forms (11&12) offer alternate tests for retesting students.
 TABE 11&12 transitioned to a new online testing platform powered by DRC INSIGHT.